ikemeo/Finance-Tracker-App/README.md

 # Portfolio Dashboard

-A comprehensive financial management platform that enables users to track, analyze, and optimize their multi-asset investment portfolios through advanced data integration and interactive user experiences.
+Personal Project - A comprehensive financial management platform that enables users to track, analyze, and optimize their multi-asset investment portfolios through advanced data integration and interactive user experiences.

 ## Features